artefactual/atom-docs/user-manual/import-export/csv-import.rst

      - if both are present AtoM will default to using the *qubitParentSlug*)
    * Any records to be imported as children of an existing record in AtoM use the proper *qubitParentSlug* of the existing parent record
+   * If you have physical storage data in your CSV, you have ensured that all 3 physical storage columns are populated with data to avoid the accidental creation of duplicate storage locations (see above, :ref:`csv-descriptions-storage`)
+   * You have reviewed any other relevant data entry guidelines in the section
+     above: :ref:`csv-import-descriptions`
+   * You have reviewed how the :ref:`authority record matching <csv-actor-matching>` behavior works above, and know what to expect with your import.

 If you have double-checked the above, you should be ready to import your descriptions.